 This chipotle BBQ sauce is delicious and couldn’t be easier to make.
-It strikes the perfect balance between spicy and sweet, and takes no time at all to make.
+It strikes the perfect balance between spicy and sweet and takes no time to make.

 And with this chipotle BBQ sauce recipe, I might just have done it.
 Like with any good BBQ sauce, it goes so well with so many different types of grilled food.

 I’ve had it with chicken, pulled pork, brisket, burgers… You name it.
 And each time it matches superbly.

 It has a flavor profile that should suit a lot of BBQ fans.
 It has a little kick of spice without being too much, and it has a deep flavor to it provided by the chipotle.

 Here are some quick tips to help you get the most out of your homemade chipotle BBQ sauce.

 This recipe is easy to customize in line with your personal preferences for spice.
 I’m a total spice head, so I like a lot of kick.
 I know not everyone does though so I’ve tempered this recipe to be softer on spice.

 If you want to add a bit more spice, I recommend you do it while the sauce is on a simmer.
 Only add a little bit at a time, and give it a few minutes to work in before you taste and make a judgment.
 It’s far easier to add spice than it is to dilute it.

 While I love homemade condiments, they have a far more limited consumption window before they start to turn.
 Thanks largely to the lack of any preservatives (trust me, it’s good they don’t have this).
 Generally speaking, I wouldn’t leave any homemade sauce in the fridge for longer than four days.
 If you want to freeze it, don’t keep it in the freezer for longer than two months.